HaydenWoods/bigmoji/README.md

 ### Parameters
 **Width (REQUIRED):** The width that the image will be in emojis (MAX: 80)\

-These Parameters are weightings for each property that is used when deciding which emoji matches the pixel's colour best, there is three categories that can be weighter higher or lower, these are:\
+These Parameters are weightings for each property that is used when deciding which emoji matches the pixel's colour best, there is three categories that can be weighted higher or lower, these are:\
 **Average Colour (AVW) (DEFAULT: 0.5):** The average colour that is present in the emoji\
 **Popular Colour (PW) (DEFUALT: 0.3):** The most popular colour that is present in the emoji\
 **Visible Pixels (VW) (DEFAULT: 0.2):** The percentage amount of pixels that are not transparent in the emoji